shohne/CarND-Vehicle-Detection-Tracking/README.md

 ## Vehicle Detection and Tracking
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 This repo contains the written code to complete the project **Vehicle Detection and Tracking** on Udacity Self-Driving Car Nanodegree.
-The goal is to detect lane lines from images (and video) taken from a camera at the front of a car.
+The goal is to detect vehicles from images (and video) taken from a camera at the front of a car.

 Prerequisites
 ---